tmigone/versionist/README.md

-# balena-versionist GitHub action
+# versionist GitHub action

-This action provides automatic versioning and changelog generation by running `balena-versionist` utility.
+This action provides automatic versioning, changelog generation and npm publishing.

-In a nutshell, this action will:
+The following actions are taken sequentially:

 - Run `balena-versionist`.
 This will update `CHANGELOG.md`, `VERSION`, `package.json`, etc files accordingly.
-- Commit changes
+- Add a new commit to the working branch with the versioning changes
-- Create tag corresponding to the new version
+- Create a release tag corresponding to the new version
 - Push changes and tags to master
+- For node packages, if an NPM auto token is provided: publish package to NPM

-Read more about versionist here:
+Read more about the opinionated versioning here:
 - [versionist](https://github.com/balena-io/versionist)
 - [balena-versionist](https://github.com/balena-io/balena-versionist)

 ## Inputs

+### `branch`

+**Not required** NPM token to use for publishing to the NPM registry.

 ### `github_email`